GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ## Relation to the Digital Map {#sec-digital-map}

 Similar to the concept of *ITSM-KG* discussed in this document, the concept of *Digital Map* discussed in {{?I-D.havel-nmop-digital-map-concept}} emphasizes the need to structure heterogeneous data describing networks in order to simplify network management operations through unified access to this data.
-The meta-knowledge graph extends the Digital Map concept by adding information about the lifecycle of infrastructures and services, as well as the context of their usage.
+The ITSM-KG can be seen as a meta-knowledge graph that extends the Digital Map concept by adding information about the lifecycle of infrastructures and services, as well as the context of their usage.
 These additional pieces of information are considered essential for learning shareable activity models of systems.

 To clarify this positioning, the following lists ({{sec-digital-map-core}}, {{sec-digital-map-design}}, and {{sec-digital-map-archi}}) reflect the compliance of the meta-KG concept with the Digital Map Requirements defined in {{?I-D.havel-nmop-digital-map-concept}}.
 A symbol to the right of each requirement name indicates the nature of compliance: **+** for compatibility, **/** for partial satisfaction, **-** for non-compliance with the requirement.